md-riaz/alpha_sms-wordpress-plugin/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Alpha SMS connects your WordPress and WooCommerce store with the Alpha SMS platform to deliver OTP verification, transactional messaging, and order notifications for Bangladeshi mobile numbers.
+Connect your WordPress and WooCommerce store to Alpha SMS for OTP verification and order notifications in Bangladesh.

 == Description ==